benyanke/docs/_posts/networking/mikrotik/2019-10-10-routeros-initial-configuration.markdown

 ### Backup Config

-Finally, this step is optional, but it's reccomended that before you run a tool like ansible, save the configuration so that you can easily rollback to a clean state for a reapplication of configuration management, without needing to redo the manual setup steps.
+Finally, this step is optional, but it's recommended that before you run a tool like ansible, save the configuration so that you can easily rollback to a clean state for a reapplication of configuration management, without needing to redo the manual setup steps.